onevcat/Kingfisher/README.md

 ### Installation

 A detailed guide for installation can be found in [Installation Guide](https://github.com/onevcat/Kingfisher/wiki/Installation-Guide).
-Here is some shortcuts:

 #### Swift Package Manager